Nutrition education

-Nutrition education is a set of learning experiences designed to assist in healthy eating choices and other nutrition-related behavior.
-It includes any combination of educational strategies, accompanied by environmental supports, designed to facilitate voluntary adoption of food choices and other food and nutrition-related behaviors conducive to health and well-being.
+Nutrition education is a combination of learning experiences designed to teach individuals or groups about the principles of a balanced diet, the importance of various nutrients, how to make healthy food choices, and how both dietary and exercise habits can affect overall well-being.
+It includes a combination of educational strategies, accompanied by environmental supports, designed to facilitate voluntary adoption of food choices and other nutrition-related behaviors conducive to well-being.
 Nutrition education is delivered through multiple venues and involves activities at the individual, community, and policy levels.
 Nutrition Education also critically looks at issues such as food security, food literacy, and food sustainability.

 Overview

 Nutrition education promotes healthy-eating and exercise behaviors.
 The work of nutrition educators takes place in colleges, universities and schools, government agencies, cooperative extension, communications and public relations firms, the food industry, voluntary and service organizations and with other reliable places of nutrition and health education information.
 Nutrition education is a mechanism to enhance awareness, as a means to self-efficacy, surrounding the trigger of healthy behaviors.